Inflow and Infiltration

 Current inspection and repair work projects

-What to expect when inflow and infiltration inspection or repair work is happening in your neighborhood?
+What to expect when inflow and infiltration inspection or repair work is happening in your neighbourhood?

 Once a source of inflow and infiltration has been found, York Region and/or local cities and towns begin repair projects which may include: